moon250/old-form-generator/README.md

 ```

 Next, you can use this object to add some fields with the "add" method.
 This method took 2 parameters, one is the name, and
-the second parameter is an optional type.
+the second parameter is for define the type.
+This parameter is optionnaly.
 The default type is text.

 ```php
 $form = new \FormGenerator\FormGenerator();